Privacy

 Where your data lives

-Leaderboard data is stored in AWS DynamoDB in the us-west-2 (Oregon, USA) region.
-The leaderboard frontend is served by Cloudflare from edge locations worldwide.
-Cloudflare and AWS each have their own privacy policies, which apply to the network layer they handle.
+Submissions and account records are stored in AWS DynamoDB in the us-west-2 (Oregon, USA) region.
+Static frontend assets are served by Cloudflare Pages from edge locations worldwide.
+Cloudflare's WAF + rate-limit rulesets sit in front of the API origin.
+Cloudflare and AWS each have their own privacy policies that govern the network and storage layers they operate.

 Contact